China–India relations: Western Indian Ocean

 Both India and China have interests in containing the influence of the other, yet none of them has the capacity to fully do this.
 India's aspirations to become a great regional power are constrained for several reasons.
-New Delhi's focus has traditionally been directed towards the continent and its naval development is lagging behind both China and the US.
+New Delhi's focus has traditionally been directed towards the continent, and its naval development is lagging behind both China and the US.
 Scholars also point towards the lack of a coherent maritime strategy despite increased political attention to the issue, for example through its Act East policy.
-Political protectionist tendencies have allowed China to increase its relative economic influence overtaking India's position as main trading partner in various countries in the region.
-In 2005 China surpassed India and became Bangladesh's main trading partner.
-Despite these constraints China does not have the capacity to fully contain India.
-India continues to hold a special position in the region due to its dominating geographical position, history and interstate relations.
+Political protectionist tendencies have allowed China to increase its relative economic influence, overtaking India's position as main trading partner in various countries in the region.
+In 2005, China surpassed India and became Bangladesh's main trading partner.
+Despite these constraints, China does not have the capacity to fully contain India.
+India continues to hold a special position in the region due to its dominating geographical position, history and, interstate relations.
 Furthermore, it is in US interests to counterbalance China's increased naval strength through cooperation with India.

-As such geopolitical rivalry and strategic counterbalancing remains unsettled in the Western Indian Ocean and intensified rivalry between India and China seems to be the most likely trajectory some time to come.
+As such, geopolitical rivalry and strategic counterbalancing remain unsettled in the Western Indian Ocean, and intensified rivalry between India and China seems to be the most likely trajectory some time to come.
 This has substantial security implications as the increased militarisation decreases trust between the states and thus complicates cooperation over persisting security problems such as piracy.
 A potential risk of militarisation at sea is that offence-defence tactics are often difficult to distinguish.
 Even if India and China followed solely defensive strategies, as it has been claimed, it might be perceived as offensive tactics within the maritime domain.
 Furthermore, both states are deploying military and naval means beyond what is commonly seen as necessary to defend global shipping routes.
-This includes nuclear-powered submarines send by China to fight piracy in the region.
+This includes nuclear-powered submarines sent by China to fight piracy in the region.